 • Increase your intake of flavonoids by eating more carrots, apricots, and citrus fruits.
 These help vitamin C work better in the body.
 Grape-seed extract is also a rich supplier of flavonoids.
 Take 20 to 50 milligrams daily.

 • People who are susceptible to bruising may be deficient in vitamin K, which you can get from broccoli, Brussels sprouts, and leafy green vegetables, as well as from supplements.

 Be selective about pain relievers

-Don’t reach for the aspirin bottle when you’ve just gotten a bruise’it can make things worse.
+Don’t reach for the aspirin bottle when you’ve just gotten a bruise, it can make things worse.
 Aspirin thins the blood, which means it will more easily gather under the skin and make that bruise even more alarming.
 The same applies to ibuprofen (found in Advil and Motrin).
 If you think you’re getting too many bruises and you’re also taking aspirin regularly (to reduce your risk of heart attack, for example) talk to your doctor about the problem but don’t stop taking the aspirin on your own.
-For pain relief when you have a bruise, use acetaminophen, the ingredient found in Tylenol.
+For pain relief, use acetaminophen, the ingredient found in Tylenol.